obi1kenobi/trustfall/docs/docs/language_reference/querying/filter.md

 These are fairly standard equals and not-equals operators you'll be familiar with from other languages.

-TODO can you do equality on more complex user defined types?

 ## Comparison operators

 - `<`, `<=`, `>`, and `>=`

-The comparison operators require that the provided value is non-null.
+The comparison operators should be familiar from other languages, like in SQL comparison to `null` is `false`.

 ## Null-check operators: `is_null` and `is_not_null`